 Brewin has also produced studio sessions, commercial recordings, and hundreds of concerts (e.g. Chick Corea, Art Ensemble of Chicago, Kronos Quartet, Eddie Wied's "Street Dancer" album, etc.) and he has provided consulting services to jazz festivals (e.g. Jazz on the Water, Newport) and universities.
-In recent years, he has produced soundtracks at his digital recording studio, SOULJAZZ.
 He has also recorded with rock musicians, including Heart's original lead guitarist Roger Fisher, and members of the band Quarterflash.
 His voice and guitar have also been featured in broadcast radio commercials and television themes, as well as television cable network shows.

 In 2018, Michael Brewin's album of diverse compositions for guitar, "GUITARSOUL," was released.